Highlights:

 Putting Trust First with Incident Response

 Data, privacy, and trust must be interconnected.
-For example, organizations that manage incident response effectively likely apply best practices, which has a positive effect on trust.
-When it comes to incident response, here are six ways to put privacy (and trust) first.
+For example, organizations that handle incident management effectively likely apply best practices, which has a positive effect on trust.
+When it comes to incident management, here are six ways to put privacy (and trust) first.

 2. Operationalize incident response with technology.

 An effective incident response framework ensures consistency and efficiency while producing the necessary management metrics that otherwise wouldn’t be possible.
-Technology is able to bring innovation to privacy programs, and help privacy and legal professionals with better decision-support capabilities to manage mounting regulatory complexities domestically and internationally.
-Learn more about the five ways to operationalize incident response with technology.
+Technology is able to bring innovation to privacy programs and help privacy and legal professionals with better decision-support capabilities to manage mounting regulatory complexities domestically and internationally.

 3. Stop manually tracking data privacy laws.

-Honest, integrity, and respect are core philosophical values demonstrated in day-to-day tests, writes Aviv Shalgi, CEO of Solar Simplified, in his article, Four Lessons Learned on Leading a Company Through Hard Times.
-“In building my company, I insisted that honesty, integrity and respect remain at the heart of everything we do.”
+Honesty, integrity, and respect are core philosophical values demonstrated in day-to-day tests, writes Aviv Shalgi, CEO of Solar Simplified, in his article, Four Lessons Learned on Leading a Company Through Hard Times.
+“In building my company, I insisted that honesty, integrity, and respect remain at the heart of everything we do.”

 5. Don’t over-notify.

-People may get leery and weary from too many notifications.
-How about reducing the risk of reputational damage to your organization from over-notification and reduce the time spent on unnecessary notifications?
-Lots of good info in To Notify, Or Not?
-(That is the Question).
+People may get weary from too many notifications.
+According to PwC, 71% of consumers say they’re unlikely to buy if a company loses their trust.
+How about reducing the risk of reputational damage to your organization from over-notification and reducing the time spent on unnecessary notifications?

 6. Armor up!